-- Organic Content Standard – The OCS are chain-of-custody standards that give third party verification to a final product containing a given amount of organically grown cotton.
+- Organic Content Standard (OCS) – The OCS are chain-of-custody standards that give third party verification to a final product containing a given amount of organically grown cotton.
 The OCS replaces the previous OE 100 and OE Blended standards and is applied within the framework of the CCS.
 The OCS does not address the use of chemicals or any other aspects of production beyond the integrity of the organic fibre.

-- Global Recycled Standard - The GRS is intended for companies that are making and/or selling products with recycled content.
+- Global Recycled Standard (GRS) - The GRS is intended for companies that are making and/or selling products with recycled content.
 The standard applies to the full supply chain and addresses traceability, environmental principles, chemical restrictions, social requirements, and labelling.
 Developed with the textile industry in mind, the GRS may also be applied to products from any industry.

 Applicant certification bodies must first apply to the scheme owner by completing the application form and paying the application fee.